sumotoy/DigisparkArduinoIntegration/libraries/DigisparkTinyPpmGen/Readme.md

 * **ATtiny167 (Standalone or Digispark pro)**
 * **ATtiny85 (Standalone or Digispark)**
 * **ATmega368P (UNO)**
+* **ATmega32U4 (Arduino Leonardo, Micro and Pro Micro)**

 Tip and Tricks:
 --------------
-Develop your project on an arduino UNO, and then shrink it by loading the sketch in an ATtiny or Digispark (pro).
+Develop your project on an arduino UNO, Leonardo, Micro or Pro Micro and then shrink it by loading the sketch in an ATtiny or Digispark (pro).

 API/methods:
 -----------